Published: October 23, 2020 | Last Updated: July 8, 2024

 Top Zombie Movie Franchises of All Time

 Attempting to rank zombie movies individually is about as hopeless as trying to survive an outbreak without the right supplies.
-With the many George A. Romero films and successful genre sequels out there, I decided to select some of the best zombie movie franchises of all time.
+With the many George A. Romero films and successful genre sequels, I selected some of the best zombie movie franchises of all time.

 Although many of the following franchises originate from other media forms, this list doesn’t account for the successful television series, comic books, or video games starring our favorite brain-eating superstars.